Hydroxocobalamin (Vitamin B12) for Septic Shock

 Outcomes

-That being said, their primary outcome is not something useful for our clinical practice.
-It’s nerdy phase 2 study type stuff so that phase 3 is a successful study.
+That said, their primary outcome could be more helpful for our clinical practice.
+It’s nerdy phase 2 study-type stuff, so phase 3 is successful.
 I’ll spare you the details and some time in your life.
-You’re welcome.
+I just wanted to let you know that you’re welcome.
 The secondary outcome is where we find if the treatment has the desired effect.
 You know, the part that makes this a phase 2 trial.
-Here, they measured for a change in the monobromobimane-reactive H2S (hydrogen sulfide) levels.
+Here, they measured a change in the monobromobimane-reactive H2S (hydrogen sulfide) levels.
 I’d like to see the look on the faces of the lab personnel should I call to see if this is available at my shop.
 They checked that level before infusion and 30 minutes after infusion.
-In addition, they noted the norepinephrine dose at randomization, 1 minute before the B12 was given, 30 minutes after, and then 3 hours after.
+In addition, they noted the norepinephrine dose at randomization, 1 minute before the B12 was given, 30 minutes after, and 3 hours later.

-With regards to the H2S level, there was a change that was statistically significant.
+Concerning the H2S level, there was a statistically significant change.
 Check plus.
 Regarding the norepinephrine dose, the authors also found a benefit here.
-The norepinephrine dose decreased in a statistically significant manner from 1 minute before the start of the infusion up to 30 minutes after the infusion.
-There was also a decrease from the 30 minute mark up to 3 hours but this was not statistically significant.
-I guess we can call this a catecholamine-sparing agent.
+The norepinephrine dose decreased statistically significantly from 1 minute before the start of the infusion up to 30 minutes after the infusion.
+There was also a decrease from the 30-minute mark up to 3 hours, which was not statistically significant.
+We can call this a catecholamine-sparing agent.

 Where do we go from here?
 When can we use this in clinical practice?

-This paper proved that using IV Vitamin B12 in septic shock decreases the H2S levels and also decreases catecholamine utilization.
+This paper proved that using IV Vitamin B12 in septic shock decreases the H2S levels and catecholamine utilization.
 Here’s the catch, though.
 The price of cyanokit is $985 per dose per the average wholesale price listed on UpToDate.com on 02/28/23.
-This is not as inexpensive we’d like IV vitamin B12 to be.
-At a grand a pop, it better do more than make our vasopressor requirements decrease faster.
-Sure, this may be a positive study (for a phase 2).
+This is more expensive than we’d like IV vitamin B12 to be.
+At a grand a pop, it better do more than decrease our vasopressor requirements faster.
+This may be a positive study (for phase 2).
 People may think and get excited that this is the next big thing.
-I’d like to get excited, too.
-But the price really needs to come down and the phase 3 trial hopefully is a game changer.
+I want to get excited, too.
+But the price needs to come down, and the phase 3 trial hopefully is a game changer.
 Our patients need it.

 Citations for Vitamin B12 in Septic Shock